hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - tenant responsible for <span style="color: #bb6600;">virtual machine OS patching</span>
   - PaaS service
     - offer an environment for cloud consumers to <span style="color: #bb6600;">develop and deploy applications</span> without needing to manage or maintain the underlying cloud infrastructure
+    - tenant responsible for <span style="color: #bb6600;">application maintaining and patching</span>
+  - SaaS service:
-  - SaaS service: provide a complete packaged solution
+    - provide a complete packaged solution
+    - software rented out to the user
   - responsibility of the <span style="color: #bb6600;">installation and maintenance of a product</span>:
     - on-primese solution: customer
     - cloud-based solution: provider